Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/GraphicsOverlay/SketchOnMap/README.md

 ### Instructions

-1. Choose a sketch type from the drop down list.
+1. Click the 'Sketch' button.
-2. Click the 'Draw' button and click in the map view to create the sketch.
+2. Choose a sketch type from the drop down list.
 3. While sketching, you can undo/redo operations.
-4. Click 'Complete' to finish the sketch.
+4. Click 'Done' to finish the sketch.
 5. Click 'Edit', then click a graphic to start editing.
-6. Make edits then click 'Complete' or 'Cancel' to finish editing.
+6. Make edits then click 'Done' or 'Cancel' to finish editing.